-Pursuant to Rule 26.1 and Third Circuit LAR 26.1, makes the following disclosure: Amici Curiae makes the following disclosure: (Name of Party) For non-governmental corporate particles of the corporations: None arties please list all parent 2) For non-governmental corporate party companies that hold 10% or more of the party's storage.
-None 3) If there is a publicly held corporation proceeding before this Court but which has as a find proceeding, please identify all such parties and specinterest or interests: None ancial interest in the outcome of the 4) In all bankruptcy appeals counsel f bankruptcy estate must list: 1) the debtor, if not ide members of the creditors' committee or the top 20 entity not named in the caption which is active partif the debtor or trustee is not participating in the approvided by appellant.
-N/A ntified in the case caption; 2) the unsecured creditors; and, 3) any cipant in the bankruptcy proceeding.
+Pursuant to Rule 26.1 and Third Circuit LAR 26.1, makes the following disclosure: (Name of Party) 1) For non-governor corporations: mental corporate p arties please list all parent 2) For non-govern companies that hold 10% or mo arties please list all publicly held ock: t which has as a fir on which is not a party to the pancial interest in the outcome of the ecify the nature of the financial bankruptcy estate must list: 1) the members of the creditors' common terms. ne debtor, if not ide nittee or the top 20 which is active part For the debtor or trustee of the ntified in the case caption; 2) the unsecured creditors; and, 3) any icipant in the bankruptcy proceeding. peal, this information must be (Signature of Counsel or Party) Dated: rev: 09/2014 (Page 2 of 2)

-Dated: 09/03/2022

-rev: 09/2014 (Page 2 of 2)